-Coursework Guidelines Booklet 0413 IGCSE Physical Education (2010 on the course of the

-Marks Description 21-30 Description A candidate should demonstrate under applied conditions: • the ability to compose and perform with technical competence and show sensitivity accompaniment and communicate the choreographic intention; • the ability to employ a range of choreographic devices, structure dances into logical form and select material that has rhythmic, dynamic and spatial interest, and demonstrate a sound knowledge of safe practice in dance and of movement principles underpinning specific dance techniques; • the ability to prepare themselves and others effectively for participation in the activities and for improved performance, selecting and implementing safe exercise, warm up and cool down programmes; • a sound understanding of the role of rules and conventions of the dance.
+Coursework Guidelines Booklet 0413 IGCSE Physical Education (2013 on Description A candidate should demonstrate under applied conditions: • the ability to compose and perform with technical competence and show sensitivity to accompaniment and communicate the choreographic intention; Marks Description 21-30 A candidate should demonstrate under applied conditions: the ability to compose and perform with technical competence and show sensitivity to accompaniment and communicate the choreographic intention; the ability to employ a range of choreographic devices, structure dances into logical form and select material that has rhythmic, dynamic and spatial interest, and demonstrate a sound knowledge of safe practice in dance and of movement principles underpinning specific dance techniques; the ability to prepare themselves and others effectively for participation in the activities and for improved performance, selecting and implementing safe exercise, warm up and cool down programmes; a sound understanding of the role of rules and conventions of the dance.
 11-20 A candidate should demonstrate under applied conditions: sound performance skills in a range of styles; the ability to use a variety of compositional principles to convey a range of dance ideas and work on their own and with others to devise, rehearse and present dances; the ability to plan and implement appropriate warming up and cooling down activities with support and direction, and perform exercises safely; a basic understanding of the role of rules and conventions of the dance.
 0-10 A candidate should demonstrate under applied conditions: the ability to use simple compositional principles with help: they may also need support in devising and presenting dances.
 They find dance styles challenging to perform; the ability to attempt to use appropriate terminology to comment on their own and professional dance works and attempt to support their views; the ability to have some sense of what they need to do to warm up and cool down; some understanding of the role of rules and conventions of the dance.